-Join Maria Langer for an in-depth discussion in this video Understanding how Meetup works, part of Up and Running with Meetup.
+Join Maria Langer for an in-depth discussion in this video Understanding how Meetup works, part of Learning Meetup.

 Meetup.com is a social networking website.
 You create an account that includes your name, location and some other information about yourself.
 You then list the things that interest you.
 Then you're ready to search for meetup groups in your area, with people who share your interests.
 For example, I enjoy doing things outdoors hiking, paddling, bicycling, things like that.
 When I joined Meetup, I found groups of people in my area who do these things on a regular basis.